p0sel0k/evolved.lua/MANUAL.md

 function evolved.alive_any(...) end
 ```

-Sometimes (for debugging purposes for example), it is necessary to extract the index and version from an identifier (or pack them back).
+Sometimes (for debugging purposes, for example), it is necessary to extract the index and version from an identifier, or to pack them back into an identifier.
 The `evolved.pack` and `evolved.unpack` functions can be used for this purpose.

 ```lua
 ---@param index integer